5 Ways To Tick Turtles Off Your Bucket List | Southern Great Barrier Reef

 Got a little bit of wildlife warrior in you?
 Volunteer your time at the Quoin Island Turtle Rehabilitation Centre (QITRC).
 QITRC is the Gladstone Region’s first and only permanent marine turtle rehabilitation facility run by a team of passionate and dedicated wildlife carers, vets, volunteers and other helpers.
 Skilled in the rehabilitation of injured sea turtles, QITRC plays an integral part in the maintenance of the Southern Great Barrier Reef's eco-system.

 How do I help?
 If you wish to volunteer your time contact the centre here.
-If you are a little time-poor, you can donate to the centre by contacting them here.
+If you are a little time-poor, you can donate to the centre here!

 More to Read